-On the holiday Monday of August long weekend, in the middle of a busy summer (aren’t they all?!), we decided it was the perfect time to head to the Calgary Corn Maze and Fun Farm.
+On the holiday Monday of August long weekend, in the middle of the busy summer of 2018 (aren’t they all?!), we decided it was the perfect time to head to the Calgary Farmyard (Formerly Calgary Corn Maze and Fun Farm).
 We’d been planning on checking it out, as we heard there are tons of great activities for families, even when the corn is not tall enough for the maze.
 As it happened, the maze was already open.
 It was a classic prairie day: hot and dry, with a glaring blue sky and the whir of crickets.
 My three city kids got to the edge of the corn maze and one said (to protect the ridiculous, I’ve already forgotten which one), “I didn’t realize it was actually corn!”
 Clearly, it was past time to broaden our children’s horizons.

 After we lost interest in the maze, the kids raced each other through the ropes course and the Rat Rollers.
 They tried the mini-golf and spent a long time at the Barnyard Baseball station, with an even longer time at the petting zoo enjoying the kittens.
 They approved of everything from the jumping pillows to the playground to the zip lines.

 I was impressed at how many activities there were.
 There is plenty of entertainment for big kids to enjoy; we even saw several couples without kids.
 The corn maze is obviously the big attraction, and with additions like mini-golf, you can spend quite a bit of time.
 The littlest kids can enjoy most of the activities (although some are only for kids over 40 or 42 inches), with a number of things that would be specially designed for the little ones.
 Besides the playground and the sandbox, toddlers can check out a sound garden, partially made with pots and pans, a Tractor Tire Mountain with slide, and a spider web.
 Of course, they would also love the petting zoo.
 On the day we visited, we saw 3-week old piglets, too!